WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Georgia-Aitkenhead/Weekly-Meetings.md

 * AVW helped me think through some ideas around the project
 * KK helped loads by writing up user testing notes and adding links to the repo

+KW: Absolutely wonderful - what a great group of collaborators :sparkling_heart:

 #### What did you achieve?

 * Repo redesign merged!! - thanks to Katharina :)
+  * KW: This is so great - well done!
-* Started the Open Life Sciences mentorship scheme - lots of ideas/goals set.
+* Started the Open Life Sciences mentorship scheme - lots of ideas/goals set
 * Presented project for Open Humans call
 * Brainstormed ideas for TMF funds
 * Ongoing agile sprint work

 #### What did you struggle with?

 * Some issues - technical elements

 #### Where do you need help from Kirstie?